JasminePowell45/technical-writing-portfolio/athlete-api/README.md

 ## Contributing
+This project is part of a technical writing portfolio.

-Feel free to fork this repository and submit pull requests.
+If you would like to suggest improvements, feel free to fork the repository and submit a pull request.

 Before contributing:
-- Run npm install to install dependencies
+- Install dependencies using `npm install`
-- Start the server with node index.js
+- Start the server with `node index.js`

 ## License
-This project is licensed under MIT License.
+This project is provided for educational and portfolio purposes only.